jeffnguyener/react-i-ii-review/state.md

 1. What is state?

+What is state?
+The heart of every React component is its “state”, an object that determines how that component renders & behaves.
+In other words, “state” is what allows you to create components that are dynamic and interactive.

 2. Where do you set initial state?

+There are two ways to initialize state in a React component: inside the constructor, and directly inside the class.

 3. What method do you use to update state?

+State Updates May Be Asynchronous.
+React may batch multiple setState() calls into a single update for performance.
+Because this.props and this.state may be updated asynchronously, you should not rely on their values for calculating the next state.

 ### Understand